Taking a horse’s temp, pulse, and respirations

-- It’s important to know how your horse is on a daily basis so that you can be alerted to anything that’s “off” before you see any signs that something is wrong.
-For example, when you take your horse’s temperature, it’s a little higher than normal.
-You can then check all other vitals, notice water, manure, attitude, and food consumption.
+It’s important to know how your horse is on a daily basis so that you can be alerted to anything that’s “off” before you see any signs that something is wrong.
+Taking your horse’s temp and vital signs only takes a few seconds!

 - This also alerts you to monitor your horse throughout the day, and call your veterinarian if something is off or unusual.
 Without this check, perhaps your horse’s fever would go unnoticed until nightfall and could be much more serious.

 You need to dig deep to listen to the heartbeat.
 Stand on your horse’s left side and place your stethoscope between his elbow and chest.
 Your hand may disappear!

 Check your horse’s vital signs daily

 - It’s also critical to know your horse’s vitals so that in an emergency, you can inform the veterinarian what is normal vs. what is going on at the present moment.

 - For example, you suspect colic, and your horse’s temperature is normal, but his capillary refill time is longer and his respiration is higher.
 Good to know, right?